pagkly/Zed/Investopedia3/Understanding How Companies Use Product Lines.md

 Companies add new items to their product lines, sometimes referred to as a product-line extension, to introduce brands to new customers.
 Consumers who have no interest in a company's sporting good products, for example, might be more interested in buying its product line of energy bars or sports beverages.
 Extending product lines allows companies to maximize their reach.

-The way that companies use product lines is clearly evident in the [auto industry](https://www.investopedia.com/ask/answers/041615/what-automotive-sector.asp).
+The way that companies use product lines is clearly evident in the [[auto industry]](https://www.investopedia.com/ask/answers/041615/what-automotive-sector.asp).
 Auto manufacturers famously produce various product lines of vehicles to reach the widest possible range of consumers.

 For this reason, they produce lines of economy vehicles, environmentally-friendly vehicles, and luxury vehicles all under their leading brands.
 Some are marketed to families, some to individuals, and others to the young.